 Your shares will be voted as you specifically instruct on your proxy or voting instruction card.
 If you sign and return your proxy or voting instruction card without giving specific instructions, your shares will be voted in accordance with the recommendations of our Board of Directors and in the discretion of the proxy holders on any other matters that properly come before the meeting.

 23. How are shares held in Employee Savings Plans voted?
-What happens if I do not timely sign and return the voting instruction card provided by the plan trustee?
+What happens if I do not timely vote my shares?

-If you hold shares through our Employee Savings Plans they will be voted as you instruct on the voting instruction card provided by the plan trustee.
+If you hold shares through our Employee Savings Plans, they will be voted as you instruct on the proxy or voting instruction card provided to you.
 If you sign and return your card without giving specific instructions, your shares will be voted in accordance with the recommendations of our Board of Directors.

 If you do not provide timely instructions as to how your savings plan shares are to be voted, they will be voted in the same manner and proportion as shares for which instructions are timely received from other plan participants.
 For example, if you own 1,000 shares through the plan and fail to provide timely voting instructions for your shares, the plan trustee would vote them.
 If the trustee had timely received instructions to vote instructed shares 60% for, 35% against and 5% abstain on a particular item of business, the trustee would, on that item, vote your shares 600 for, 350 against and 50 abstain.